 Every two years, the Youth Sector decides on a series of priorities which guide the work of the whole youth department, including EYF-supported projects.
 Follow this link to learn more about the current strategic priorities, as well as the specific themes which have been defined for local pilot activities.

 Non-formal education refers to planned, structured programmes and processes of personal and social education for young people designed to improve a range of skills and competences, outside the formal educational curriculum.
 Visit the EYF page on non-formal eduation to learn more about what is expected.
+You may want to work with a professional NFE trainer, and the Youth Department has a pool of trainers who can help you to design and implement your project.
+Follow this link to learn more about requesting and working with a COE trainer.

 Having a gender perspective means that gender is considered in your project, both regarding content (the issues being addressed may affect people with different gender profiles in different ways) and the process of developing and implementing the project itself, which should be inclusive to gender diversity.
 Learn more in the EYF gender page, where you can also find useful resources.